TeepCo/steve/README.md

 1. Database preparation:

-    Make sure MySQL is reachable via TCP (e.g., remove `skip-networking` from `my.cnf`).
+    Make sure PostgreSQL is reachable via TCP (e.g., remove `skip-networking` from `my.cnf`).
-    The following MySQL statements can be used as database initialization (adjust database name and credentials according to your setup):
+    The following PostgreSQL statements can be used as database initialization (adjust database name and credentials according to your setup):

     ```
+    CREATE ROLE steve LOGIN ENCRYPTED PASSWORD 'changeme';
-    CREATE DATABASE stevedb CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+    CREATE DATABASE stevedb OWNER steve ENCODING 'utf-8';
-    GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
-    GRANT SELECT ON mysql.proc TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
     ```

     **Important**: Make sure that the time zone of the MySQL server is the same as [the time zone of SteVe](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L28).
 Since `UTC` is strongly recommended by OCPP, it is the default in SteVe and you should set it in MySQL, accordingly.